FikaWorks/website/content/blog/consultancy-utilization.md

 You are now paying for talented engineers, but they just are not talented in what you need.

+# Overhead

-These issues exponentially grow as you deal with large international SIs which try to maximize profit by near shoring or off shoring the work being done.
+These issues exponentially grow as you deal with large international consultants which try to maximize profit by near shoring or off shoring the work being done.
 This can bring in a large number of issues around hand off confusion, communication problems, hours dedicated, etc.